The Basset Retriever is also known as the Basset Vertier. It’s a mix of the Basset Hound and the Golden Retriever.

 Patience is a virtue training the Basset Retriever.
 They’re clever dogs, but they’re also a little idle and lazy from time to time.

-Stretch your training out over a longer period of time if it’s more suitable, rather than indulging in heavy lessons all at once.
+Stretch your training out over a longer time if it’s more suitable, rather than indulging in heavy lessons all at once.
 It can help to break up the routine and avoid monotony for owner and pet alike.

 - Make sure training is fun